Greenpeace: Reactions and responses to Greenpeace activities

 Lawsuits have been filed against Greenpeace for lost profits, reputation damage, and "sailormongering".
 The latter case, brought under a law not prosecuted since 1890, was widely viewed as an attempt at revenge by the Bush administration for Greenpeace's criticism of its environmental policies.
 The case was dismissed when the prosecution rested, having failed to prove its case.
 In 2004 it was revealed that the Australian government was willing to offer a subsidy to Southern Pacific Petroleum on the condition that the oil company would take legal action against Greenpeace, which had campaigned against the Stuart Oil Shale Project.
 In March 2024, a lawsuit of Total, following Greenpeace publication about the underestimate of Total's GHG emissions in 2019, was dismissed in the Parisian court.
 Greenpeace said the decision is important because there are other similar cases pending in courts.

 Some corporations, such as Royal Dutch Shell, BP, and Électricité de France have reacted to Greenpeace campaigns by spying on Greenpeace activities and infiltrating Greenpeace offices.
 Greenpeace activists have also been targets of phone tapping, death threats, violence and even state terrorism in the case of the bombing of the Rainbow Warrior.
 On 19 May 2023, Russia's Prosecutor-General's Office designated Greenpeace as an undesirable organisation, accusing it of interfering with Russia's internal affairs, undermining the country's economy, and financing the activities of Russian organizations recognized as "foreign agents".

+Both Greenpeace and the World Wildlife Fund (WWF) have been banned in Russia since 2023.
+Like WWF, Greenpeace has been declared an "undesirable organization" by the Russian government.